Penguins on the beach - photo by Casey Allen - photo by Casey Allen

 The Millennium Alliance for Humanity and the Biosphere (MAHB) featured Voices for Biodiversity in its April 2016 newsletter.
 Based at Stanford University, MAHB connects activists, scientists, humanists and civil society to foster global change.
 The organization’s goal is to address that humanity has seriously reduced the ability of the planet to support civilization indefinitely.
 MAHB, thus, focuses on: (1) the need for a fundamental shift in how people perceive and use ecological capital and services, (2) the likelihood that current societies will not continue to exist indefinitely into the future around the globe, and (3) challenging erroneous assumptions of past thinking.
 V4B is proud to have been chosen as a featured member of this collaborative group.

-New Mexico Press Women awards first prize in communication to Voices for Biodiversity
+New Mexico Press Women Awards First Place for Best Website to Voices for Biodiversity Founder, Tara Lumpkin

 - Apr 04, 2016

-The New Mexico Press Women have awarded first prize to Tara Waters Lumpkin for the website Voices for Biodiversity being the “best website edited or managed by a nonprofit, government agency or educational organization” in its annual communications contest.
+The New Mexico Press Women has awarded first place to Founder Tara Waters Lumpkin for the website Voices for Biodiversity being the “best website edited or managed by a nonprofit, government agency or educational organization” in its annual communications contest.

 Jan Hartke of Earth Council Alliance and the Clinton Global Initiative